 Hours and Prices

-Mill Mountain Zoo is open 7 days a week from 10-5pm, with admissions closing at 4pm.
+Starting November 13, Mill Mountain Zoo will be operating on winter hours and will only be open Thursday-Sunday from 10am-5pm.
+Gates close at 4pm.
+The last day the Zoo Choo will operate this season is Friday, November 10.
 Check the home page for weather and holiday related closures.
 Admission prices are $9 for adults, $7 for children 3-11 and children 2 and under are free.
 Seniors are $8.25.
+We support our military!
+Anyone who presents their military ID card will receive 10% off their admission.
 Any patron that visits the Don & Barbara Smith Children’s Museum located at Center in the Square and brings their receipt to the Mill Mountain Zoo will receive $1.00 off admission; and, patrons of the Zoo that visit the Children’s Museum and bring their Zoo receipt will receive $1.00 off admission.

 The zoo keepers love sharing information about their animals.
 Kids (of all ages) love watching them interact with their charges and learning more about the special relationships they share and how the animals are cared for.
 Plan to spend some time watching the animals during their feeding times.The schedule changes daily, so check with Guest Services when arriving or call in the morning to find out what will be happening during your visit.